 Of course, the feedback should be honest.
 Seek advice from someone who is not afraid to lay their cards on the table.
 Show the person you are addressing that you really care about their feedback and listen carefully.
 Afterwards, thank them for their time and openness.
 Afterwards, take your time to think about everything that has been mentioned and consider which suggestions you can implement.

 Giving proper feedback is an important cornerstone on the road to success.
-Only if you are in regular exchange with the rest of the team will you climb the career ladder safely.
+Only if you are in regular communication with the rest of the team will you climb the career ladder with confidence.
+Professional and personal development are closely linked.
+Changing your life, getting involved in new things - these steps are harder than they look at first.